kushalsamant/coherence/contact.md

 It's brilliant, I wish I'd written it.
 I am sorry for no, but it's not without reason.

-If you still wish to connect then you can write to the following addresses:
+If you have any questions about this Policy, please contact us at:

 **Registered Company Address:**
 H.No.
 2337, "Visava", Swami Samarth Nagar,